vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/02/016_suraxA/02_dyAvApRthivI_upashrutyA.md

 <details><summary>Griffith</summary>

-id
-2.16.2    As Day and Night are not afraid, nor ever suff...
-2.16.2    Guard me from overhearing, Earth and Heaven!
-A...
+Guard me from overhearing, Earth and Heaven!
+All hail to you!
-Name: Comment, dtype: object
 </details>

 <details><summary>पदपाठः</summary>